emmycodingawards/CSCI41_Journey-to-the-Beyond/README.md

  - Happening in main
  - All public variables for the sake of easiness
  - Keep track of: days, rocket fuel, velocity, general supplies (food, water, oxygen)
- - Functions: escape speed, gravitational pull of planets, distance travelled, acceleration
+ - Functions: escape speed, gravitational pull of planets, distance travelled, acceleration (centripetal